open-data/opengov/README.md

 If you want to know all packages that will be updated by the composer update command, use the `--dry-run` option first.

-For more detailed information on updating Drupal, check [Drupal Documentation](https://www.drupal.org/docs/8/update).
+For more detailed information on updating Drupal, please review [Drupal Documentation](https://www.drupal.org/docs/8/update).